 I looked down and had only one question: Who stole my polite, well-trained dog?
 And why did they leave this hell-spawned doppelgänger in her place?

 I had to find a way to calm my dog.
 She had apparently gone crazy.
+Time to play nose work games to calm my dog.

 I Thought It Was A Good Idea